Aid Information & Policies

 You may appeal for consideration of additional expenses (such as dependent child care costs) by completing a form available in the Financial Aid and Scholarship Office.
 We may be able to provide loan funding to help meet these expenses.

 Your initial award normally assumes full-time enrollment status.
 If you wish to attend part-time (fewer than 8 credits for master/doctoral candidates* or fewer than 12 credits for all others), please contact the Financial Aid and Scholarship Office for aid adjustment prior to the start of the term.
-If you fail to notify our office prior to the 10th day of the term and receive aid based on full-time status, you may owe a repayment of funds (see the 10th Day Award Recalculation policy).
+If you fail to notify our office prior to the census date for the term and receive aid based on full-time status, you may owe a repayment of funds (see the Census Date & Aid Recalculation policy).

 Pell Grants are generally transferable from and to other schools.
 Federal Direct Loans and Parent Loans require a new application at the new school.
 Other forms of aid (FSEOG, State Need Grant, Federal, and State Work-Study, etc.) are not transferable but may be available if the new school has remaining funds.